terrificdm/stable-diffusion-ec2-alb/README.md

 # Notes
 * SD-Webui files are under /home/ubuntu directory
-* You can use "tail -f /home/ubuntu/stablediffusion.log" to get real time logs for webui
+* You can use "tail -f /home/ubuntu/stable-diffusion-webui/sd-webui.log" to get real time logs for webui
-* Although the deployment of cdk is fast, webui still needs more time(around 15 minutes) to spin up.
-Check "Status" of ec2 target in ALB target group.
+* After CDK deployment is finished, SD-Webui instance still needs a little bit of time to be initiated at ALB.
+Please check "Status" of ec2 target in ALB target group.
 The "healthy" indicates that everything is ready to use
-* Regarding using sd-webui, read its [official repo](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+* Regarding how to use SD-Webui, read its [official repo](https://github.com/AUTOMATIC1111/stable-diffusion-webui)